smittytone/e6809/README.md

 # e6809 0.0.2

-An emulation of the Motorola 6809e 8-bit microprocessor designed to run on the a RP2040 microcontroller board, such as the Raspberry Pi Pico.
+An emulation of the Motorola 6809e 8-bit microprocessor designed to run on the RP2040 microcontroller board, such as the Raspberry Pi Pico.

 It is intended for standalone usage — though not as a drop in replacement for an original 6808e — and within a microprocessor kit design called the Monitor Board.